VeronicaPim/VeronicaPim/README.md

 Hi!
 I'm Veronica.
-I'm an incoming PhD student at ... (stay tuned 👀)
+I'm about to graduate Carnegie Mellon with my BS.
+I am an incoming PhD student at ... (stay tuned 👀)

 I care about minority representation in software engineering, specifically focusing on women in people with disabilities.
 I mainly work on accessibility research, but I'm also interested in: